Taking of Gulltown|

 In 281 AC, a grand tourney was held by Lord Walter Whent at Harrenhal.
 Many nobles from all over the Seven Kingdoms came to the riverlands to take part in the festivities.
 Amongst them were the heir to Winterfell, Brandon Stark, and his younger siblings, Eddard, Lyanna and Benjen.

 The most prominent visitor of the tourney was King Aerys II Targaryen, however.
-Aerys had not left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale, but was inspired to come to the tourney by words from his master of whisperers, the eunuch Varys.
+Aerys had not left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale in 277 AC, but he was inspired to come to the tourney by words from his master of whisperers, the eunuch Varys.

 Abduction of Lyanna Stark

-An unknown amount of time later, Lyanna Stark was seemingly abducted by Prince Rhaegar Targaryen.
+At the coming of the new year, Lyanna Stark was abducted by Prince Rhaegar Targaryen near Harrenhal.
 Her brother, Brandon Stark, was on his way to Riverrun to wed Catelyn Tully, when the news reached him.
-Brandon rode at once to King's Landing with his companions, Ethan Glover, who was Brandon's squire, Elbert Arryn, nephew to Lord Jon Arryn and the heir of the Eyrie, Kyle Royce, and Jeffory Mallister.
-Brandon rode for the Red Keep, and outside its gates, not knowing that Rhaegar was not present, shouted for Rhaegar to come out and die.
-This lead to King Aerys II Targaryen to arrest Brandon and his companions on the charge of plotting the murder on the crown prince, and summoned the fathers of all those who stood accused to court.
+Brandon rode at once to King's Landing with his companions: Ethan Glover, Brandon's squire, Elbert Arryn, nephew to Lord Jon Arryn and the heir of the Eyrie, Kyle Royce, and Jeffory Mallister.
+Brandon rode for the Red Keep, and outside its gates, unaware that Rhaegar was not present, shouted for him to come out and die.
+King Aerys II had them all arrested for plotting the murder of the crown prince, and summoned the fathers of all those who stood accused to court.
 Lord Rickard Stark, who had been on his way south with the wedding party for Brandon's wedding, went to King's Landing with two hundred men.
 None of them returned north.
 In King's Landing, all of those who stood accused were executed, with the sole exception of Ethan Glover.

-Next, Aerys demanded that Lord Jon Arryn send him the heads of Lord Robert Baratheon of Storm's End, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell, after the deaths of his father and older brother.
-Robert and Eddard were in the Eyrie, however, and Jon Arryn refused to oblige.
-Instead, he raised his banners in revolt.
+Next, Aerys demanded that Lord Jon Arryn send him the heads of Lord Robert Baratheon of Storm's End, Lyanna's betrothed, and Eddard Stark, now the Lord of Winterfell after the deaths of his father and older brother.
+Robert and Eddard were Jon's wards at the Eyrie, however, and Jon instead raised his banners in revolt.
 This act is seen as the start of the war, which would last "close to a year".

 Taking of Gulltown

 Gulltown's defenses eventually fell after an unknown amount of time, with Robert Baratheon slaying Marq Grafton in the taking of Gulltown.
-Robert then departed for Storm's End to call his banners as well.
+Robert sailed to Storm's End to call his own banners as well.

 Battles at Summerhall

 Just as not all the lords in the Vale had sided with Jon Arryn, not all the lords in the stormlands sided with Robert Baratheon.
 The first major battle in the stormlands took place at Summerhall.
-There were three battles at Summerhall (1 on the map), all fought on one day.
-Lords Grandison, Cafferen, and Fell had gathered their hosts and planned to join their hosts at Summerhall and march on Storm's End, but Robert Baratheon had learned of their plans and struck first, attacking each army individually as they arrived.
-Lord Fell died in the battle and Robert's forces captured his son, Silveraxe.
+They were three battles (1 on the map), in truth, all fought on one day.
+Lords Grandison, Cafferen, and Fell had gathered their hosts and planned to join forces at Summerhall.
+From there, they would march on Storm's End.
+However, thanks to an informer, Robert learned of their plans and rode with his knights and squires to Summerhall, where he attacked each host in turn.
+Robert killed Lord Fell in battle.

 Battle of Ashford